gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

 .. py:function::  music.stop(pin=pin0)

     Stops all music playback on the built-in speaker and any pin outputting sound.

     An optional argument can be provided to specify a pin, eg. music.stop(pin1).

 .. py:function::  music.reset()

     Resets the state of the following attributes in the following way:

     ticks = 4
     bpm = 120
     duration = 4
     octave = 4

+.. py:function::  music.set_tempo(ticks=4, bpm=120)

+    Sets the tempo for playback.

+    A number of ticks, expressed as an integer, make a beat.
+The default is 4 ticks per beat.

+    Each beat is to be played at a certain frequency, beats per minute, expressed as an integer.
+The default is 120 bpm.

+    Suggested default values allow the following useful behaviour:

+    music.set_tempo() - reset the tempo to default of ticks = 4, bpm = 120
+    music.set_tempo(ticks=8) - change the beat to 8 ticks
+    music.set_tempo(bpm=240) - just change the tempo to 240 beats per minute The length of a beat in milliseconds is (60 sec * 1000 / bpm).
+For the default value of 120 bpm, that's 60000/120 or 1 beat in 500 milliseconds.

+.. py:function::  music.get_tempo()

+    Gets the current tempo as a tuple of integers: (ticks, bpm).

 ----